Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/plane_track_deform.rst

 The Plane Track Deform Node is used to incorporate the special "plane track" in your composite by checking areas which are planes, and replacing their footage with some other image.

 Plane Track
 ===========

-Before using this node, plane track for the footage should be made in the *Movie Clip Editor*.
+Before using this node, :ref:`plane track <clip-tracking-plane>` for the footage should be made in the *Movie Clip Editor*.

-..
-TODO: add link to plane track's documentation when that is made.

 Inputs